 Details & Programme

 The training is aligned to The Emergency Planning Society Core Competences Framework and National Occupation Standards (NOS) in Civil Contingencies.
-The course will contain a mixture of teaching and then the students will have the opportunity to practice what they have learned.
-Students will also be shown how to use a decision making model recording sheet and will be given copies of the sheet to use in the future.
+The course will contain a mixture of teaching and delegates will also have the opportunity to practice what they have learned.
+Delegates will be shown how to use a decision making model recording sheet and will be given copies of the sheet to use in the future.

-This training has been developed by Paul Macfarlane of Strategic Resiliance a former member of Strathclyde Police.
-The workshop will usually be delivered by Paul, Charlie or Kim Maclean-Bristol.Back to top
+This training has been developed by Paul Macfarlane of Strategic Resilience, a former member of Strathclyde Police.

 By the end of the session you will be able to:

 - Understand the need for good decision making

 - Understand the benefits of good decision making